 Whether you’re designing a job based on outdated information, or searching for a replacement to a rare unicorn employee, you’re doomed to failure without considering the larger market.

-So instead of designing jobs without consideration for who might take them, the smarter strategy is to design jobs that real-life, achievement-oriented people really want to take.
+If you want to make your executive search process more successful, instead of designing jobs without consideration for who might take them, try designing jobs that real-life, achievement-oriented people really want to take.
 Here are a few steps to consider:

 - Step 1: Talk to someone who knows the job market.
 You want to find someone who has seen how several different organizations organize the work, so they can tell you what a real job might look like.